XuanrZhang/bagofmotifs/method_comparison/README.md

+## Code and trained-models provided for method comparison section

 In this file folder, we provided all code for method comparison, including three neural network methods.

 - Basset-2016 (see 'Basset_model.ipynb')